AmadorLM/Practica1d3/README.md

 ```

 - If we run the project, we will get some bitter-sweet feelings, we can see a map of spain,
-  but it's too smal, and on the other hand, canary islands are shown far away (that's normal,
+  but it's too small, and on the other hand, canary islands are shown far away (that's normal,
   but usually in maps these islands are relocated).